apacheignite/documentation/marshalling/binary-marshaller.md

   "title": "BinaryObject Equality"
 }
 [/block]
 When an object is translated to the binary format, Ignite captures it's hash code and stores it alongside with the binary object fields.
 This way a proper and consistent hash code can be provided on all nodes in a cluster for any object.
-For the `equals` comparison, Ignite relies on binary representation of the serialized object.
+For the `equals` comparison, Ignite by default relies on binary representation of the serialized object.
 [block:callout]
 {
   "type": "warning",
-  "body": "Note that since `equals` works by comparing serialized forms of objects, it:\n * Compares all the fields in an object\n * Depends on the order in which fields are serialized", "title": "Binary Equals"
+  "body": "Note that since _by default_ `equals` works by comparing serialized forms of objects, it:\n * Compares all the fields in an object\n * Depends on the order in which fields are serialized\n * Effectively breaks `equals`/`hashCode` contract when hash code is taken from non binary object's form as described above (in this case hash code is computed by logic in user's class while `equals` still compares objects as if it had also hashed them)", "title": "Binary Equals"
 }
 [/block]